BABOLAT SUMMER LEAGUE (BSL) AND BABOLAT WINTER LEAGUE (BWL) RULES OCTOBER 2018 – SEPTEMBER 2019

 3.8 A walkover may be claimed by a club in the event that the opposing club has made an error in terms of the agreed date, start time, or venue subject to 3.1 above.

 4 CANCELLING, POSTPONEMENT AND REARRANGEMENT OF MATCHES

-4.3 The Home Team must provide at least 3 dates which should not clash with the oppposing team's existing fixtures.
-The Home Club must complete the online match card section informing the Competition Secretary of the rearranged date within 21 days of the original date.
-If no new date can be agreed, then the Competition Secretary will fix the date.
+4.3 If a match is postponed owing to the weather the HOME team must provide at least 3 dates, which should not clash with the oppposing team's existing fixtures.
+The home club must input the new date to League Planner within 14 days of the original date.
+If no new date can be agreed, then the Leagues Committee will fix the date.

-Matches stopped after the arrival of the visiting team.
+Matches stopped after the arrival of the visiting team

 4.6 Play shall be suspended in matches when it is raining, except where the captains mutually agree that play shall continue.

 4.7 If a match has to be stopped and cannot be completed after the arrival of the visiting team, any replay of the fixture (see 4.8 and 4.9 below) will take place at the same venue unless mutually agreed otherwise.

 4.8 A date for the replay shall be fixed as set out in 4.3 above.

 4.9 Babolat Summer and Winter: An unfinished match should be replayed unless the Captains mutually agree to let the score of any completed sets stand.

 4.10 If a player retires through injury or any other reason during a rubber, the opponents shall be deemed to have won all the remaining games and sets.